probablykory/valheim-mods/CraftedBossDrops/README.md

 ## Changelog

+### v1.0.6
+ * Config overhaul across mods.
+ * Added handler for SettingsChanged - should no longer have warnings of recipes already added.

 ### v1.0.5
  * Added a new recipe for QueenDrop, to better support progression into ashlands/deepnorth in mods like Warfare/Monstrum.
  * Configuration changes will now immediately take effect.